 So, to build up a stash that will last 5 workdays you’ll need (5x250mls).
 That comes to a total of 1250mls of milk.

-Ensure your bags or bottles are labelled with the date and time pumped as well as the amount of milk in each bag or bottle.
+Ensure your bags or bottles are labeled with the date and time pumped as well as the amount of milk in each bag or bottle.
 Make sure they are then sealed properly for storage.

 How long can I store breastmilk for with the weather in Nigeria ?